Monika5S/HackBrew-24/README.md

-# Lit A Lamp Web-App 🌟
+# Focus Lamp Web-App 🌟

-Welcome to Lit A Lamp web-app!
+Welcome to Focus Lamp web-app!
 A community-space where one can manage their goals using an engaging lamp theme, share their story, connect with community members.
 With seamless Google sign-in and real-time goal management.